theBlackDragon/conan-exiles-dedicated-server/README.md

  - PUID : the user ID for use by the server process
  - PGID : the group ID for use by the server process
+ - CONAN_ARGS : arguments passed to the Conan server process, defaults to `-log -nosteam`.

 Not setting these is likely to lead to all kinds of permission errors.